microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 #### Alternative JSON for consideration

-This one encapslates the actions into the `command` property of the `Terminal.Settings.Model.Trigger`.
-In this version, we don't need to try and reparse the entire JSON object as a `ActionAndArgs`.
+This one encapsulates the actions into the `command` property of the `Terminal.Settings.Model.Trigger`.
+In this version, we don't need to try and re-parse the entire JSON object as a `ActionAndArgs`.
 This will let future actions use the `match` property.

 ```jsonc